brunobuzzi/BpmFlow/repository/OrbeonBPMRuntime.package/BpmEventBasedGateway.class/README.md

+Wait for all events until the Timer finalize.
+When the Timer answer true then the Gateway is finalized.
+If there is NO timer then wait for event until the process is finalized (similar to parallel).

 Splitting

 This type of Gateway requires the use of one or more catching Intermediate Events.
 The valid types of events are as follows: